Oven Roasted Tomato Herb Soup with Fresh Tomatoes includes vegetables that are roasted in the oven and then blended into a smooth soup.

 Why You Will Love This Recipe

-- Roasting the vegetables caramelizes their sugars and is the best way to intensify their natural flavor.
+- This soup is full of flavor.
+Roasting the vegetables caramelizes their sugars and is the best way to intensify their natural flavor.

 - While the soup does have a long cook time most of it is hands-off while the vegetables roast in the oven.